 Expulsions of Russian diplomats

 The White House national security adviser, Jake Sullivan, indicated for his part that the discussions focused in particular on possible measures “related to energy”, a very sensitive subject for Europeans, who are very dependent on gas.
 Russian.
-Germany thus clarified on Monday that it could not do without deliveries of Russian gas “in the short term”, through the voice of its finance minister, Christian Lindner.
+Germany thus clarified on Monday that it might not do without deliveries of Russian gas “in the short term”, through the voice of its finance minister, Christian Lindner.

 The Europeans also reacted by announcing the concerted expulsion of dozens of Russian diplomats.
 Germany has thus decided to expel “a large number” of Russian diplomats, 40 according to information from AFP.
 This “unfriendly” expulsion will “deteriorate” relations with Russia, reacted Moscow.